jtarchie/outrageous/README.md

 ### Using Agent Lifecycle Hooks

-Please see [example](examples/basic/hooks/main.go) for more information.
+Please see this [example](examples/basic/hooks/main.go) for more information.

 The current support hooks: